maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Places 1's in the diagonal of a 2-d matrix, creating an *identity matrix*.
 A runtime error will occur if *avar* is a vector or scalar.

 <a name="mat-avar1invavar2"></a>
-### `MAT` *avar1*`=INV(`*avar2*`)`
+### `MAT` *avar1*`=INV(`*avar2*`)[`,`*avar3*]

-Inverts *avar2*, if possible, and places the results in *avar1*.
+Inverts the matrix *avar2*, if possible, and places the results in *avar1*.
+A runtime error will occur if *avar2* is not a square matrix.

 A side-effect of running the INV is that the DET function will now return the determinant.
 If DET is zero, the inversion did not work and should not be used.

 Variants:

 BASIC on the IBM 5100 used an alternate solution to returning the determinant by placing a second (optional) scalar variable in a second parameter.
+RetroBASIC supports this format as well, using *avar3*.

 <a name="mat-avar1trnavar2"></a>
 ### `MAT` *avar1*`=TRN(`*avar2*`)`